 "Where Young Minds Grow in God's Love"

-Our Preschool program serves children who are 18 months (Toddlers) by September 1st of the current school year, 2’s, 3’s, and Pre-K 4’s, and Young 5’s.
+Our Preschool program serves children who are 18 months (Toddlers) by September 1st of the current school year, 2’s, 3’s, and Pre-K 4’s.
 Our Faith Formation program is based on the Archdiocese of Atlanta guidelines for preschool children.
 The Office of Catholic Schools oversees all parish preschools and provides us with support throughout the school year.
 We incorporate the latest set of high-quality, research-based early learning standards for children birth to age five from the Georgia Early Learning and Development Standards (GELDS).
 Children’s individual development is supported through these standards providing an approach that respects children’s individual rates of development and approaches to learning.

 Our teachers are trained in First Aid, CPR, AED, and VIRTUS, and also attend the Archdiocese of Atlanta Summer Education Institute for professional development.
 They are here to nurture and teach your little one while you have some time for yourself.